Mark Murphy (singer): London

-In 1963 Murphy moved to London, England, where he quickly found acceptance and played frequently at Ronnie Scott's Club, as well as making regular appearances on BBC Radio.
-He recorded three more albums in London, and one in Germany that is amongst his best - Midnight Mood (1968).
+In 1963, Murphy moved to London, England, where he quickly found acceptance and played frequently at Ronnie Scott's Club, as well as making regular appearances on BBC Radio.
+He recorded three more albums in London, and one in Germany that is among his best - Midnight Mood (1968).
 From London he made frequent trips to Holland, where he worked on Dutch radio, mainly with producer Joop de Roo.
-Between 1964 and 1972 he acted in a number of drama productions for TV and radio, and appeared as a singer in the 1967 British comedy film Just Like a Woman.
-Meanwhile he continued to cultivate his jazz audiences in Europe, singing in clubs and on radio.
+Between 1964 and 1972, he acted in a number of drama productions for TV and radio, and appeared as a singer in the 1967 British comedy film Just Like a Woman.
+Meanwhile, he continued to cultivate his jazz audiences in Europe, singing in clubs and on radio.
 It was in London that Murphy, who was gay, met his long-time partner Eddie O'Sullivan.

 The Muse years

 He returned to the States in 1972 and began recording an average of an album per year for more than 14 years on the Muse label.
 These included the Grammy-nominated albums Satisfaction Guaranteed, Bop for Kerouac and Nat's Choice: Nat King Cole Songbook Vol. II.
 Murphy's other highly regarded Muse recordings include Bridging a Gap (featuring Ron Carter, Jimmy Madison, Randy Brecker and Michael Brecker), Mark Murphy Sings (again featuring the Brecker Brothers along with David Sanborn), Living Room, Beauty And the Beast and Stolen Moments.
 Bop for Kerouac (1981), with Richie Cole and Bill Mays, was a result of Murphy's enthusiasm for the writing of Jack Kerouac, whom Murphy regarded as a soul-mate.
 It included readings from the author's books On the Road and The Subterraneans.
 Murphy followed it up with Kerouac Then And Now, released in 1989.
 Having been a fan of Brazilian music since the late 1950s, in 1984 together with the band Viva Brasil he recorded the album Brazil Song (Cancões do Brasil), which featured work by Antonio Carlos Jobim and Milton Nascimento.
 He wrote lyrics for the title track, by Oliver Nelson, of his Stolen Moments album, and it quickly became a radio favourite, remaining one of his most popular recordings.